 The artist house is furnished for 2-4 artists or artist couples who will be assigned a work studio when being accommodated at the residency.
 There is a dormitory with four extra beds for workshops.

 Smoking is strictly forbidden in all indoor areas, including the workshops.

 The dormitories are reserved for the artists in residency only.
 Visitors are not allowed to stay at the dormitories without a prior agreement.
 Residents must clean the dormitories at least once a week, and they must air the rooms daily.

 It is expected to be quiet after 10 p.m. and that the residents are considerate of each other and use headphones or similar devices in the dormitories and the workshops after this hour.

 Everybody can use the common areas freely.
-There is typically a meeting every Monday to arrange who is going to use respective rooms during the week.
+There is typically a meeting every Monday to arrange who is going to use the respective rooms during the week.
 If someone wishes to use the rooms for other events, it may also be arranged during the Monday meetings.
 We aim to have a joint dinner once a month.
 The dinner is typically prepared together.

 The residency contains a fireplace and a grill.
 The residents must receive a permission to use the fireplace for safety reasons.
 No open fire is allowed.

-Everyone is welcome to use the kitchen facilities so long as they carefully clean up after themselves.
+Everyone is welcome to use the kitchen facilities as long as they carefully clean up after themselves.
 This means that the kitchen table, the cooker and all used utensils and equipment must be cleaned immediately after use by the user.

 There is a vegetable and herb garden at the artist house, which everyone is more than welcome to nurse and use.